git47/gpxcorrelate/README.md

 `python3 gpxcorrelate [-v] [tz=<hours>] [to=<seconds>] [comment=<clear|append>] [place=<true|false>] <gpxfiles> -- <imagefiles>`
 * tz: timezone +- 12 hours
-* time offset in seconds
+* to: time offset in seconds
+* place: if true, request a place name from the google maps geocoding API.
+Note that this service is limited (2500 queries per day at the time of this writing). gpxcorrelate stops querying after the first over-the-limit response.

 ## Examples